Abbreviations : Report Help

 See discussion under family description.

-The turnip curly top virus (TCTV) genome contains six ORFs (Figure 1.Turncurtovirus), which are positionally similar to those of other geminiviruses: two in the virion-sense (V1 and V2) and four in the complementary-sense (C1, C2, C3 and C4).
+Turncurtovirus genomes contain six ORFs (Figure 1.Turncurtovirus), which are positionally similar to those of other geminiviruses: two in the virion-sense (V1 and V2) and four in the complementary-sense (C1, C2, C3 and C4).
 This arrangement differs from the curtoviruses in having two rather than three virion-sense genes and from the mastreviruses in having four rather than two complementary-sense genes (Varsani et al., 2014).
-The TCTV V1 gene encodes a geminivirus-like CP that is most similar to, but clearly distinct from, those of all presently characterised curtoviruses.
-The C1 ORF encodes a homologue of Rep, involved in the initiation of rolling-circle replication.
-The TCTV Rep is most closely related to the Rep of the curtovirus SpCTV.
+The turnip curly top virus (TCTV) V1 gene encodes a geminivirus-like CP that is most similar to, but clearly distinct from, those of all presently characterised curtoviruses.
+The C1 ORF encodes a homologue of replication-associated protein (Rep), involved in the initiation of rolling-circle replication.
+The TCTV Rep is most closely related to the Rep of the curtovirus beet curly top virus.
 Within the N-terminal region of the Rep protein of TCTV, the sequence of the iteron-related domain (proposed to be involved in recognition of the replication origin) is unique to this virus.
 All the other proteins that TCTV potentially encodes are notably divergent when compared to their becurtovirus and curtovirus homologues.
 For the V2 product, no significant sequence similarity can be identified to any other geminivirus protein or any other sequences in the databases (Briddon et al., 2010).
-All characterized TCTV isolates have the same "TAATATTAC" nonanucleotide sequence motif that is found at the virion-strand origins of replication of mastreviruses, begomoviruses, curtoviruses and topocuviruses (Kamali et al., 2016).
+All characterized TCTV isolates have the same 5′-TAATATTAC-3′ nonanucleotide sequence motif that is found at the virion-strand origins of replication of mastreviruses, begomoviruses, curtoviruses and topocuviruses (Kamali et al., 2016).

 Figure 1.Turncurtovirus.
 Genomic organization of turncurtoviruses.
-ORFs are denoted as either being encoded on the virion-sense (V) or complementary-sense (C) strand, and corresponding protein products are indicated where these are known.
-The position of the stem-loop containing the conserved TAATATTAC sequence located in the intergenic region (IR) is shown.
-CP, coat protein; Rep, replication-associated protein.
+ORFs are denoted as either being encoded on the virion-sense (V) or complementary-sense (C) strand.
+The position of the stem-loop containing the conserved 5′-TAATATTAC-3′ sequence located in the intergenic region (IR) is shown.

-TCTV was shown to be transmitted from infected plants to healthy turnip seedlings by the leafhopper Circulifer haematoceps, under greenhouse conditions (Razavinejad et al., 2013).
+TCTV and TLRV can be transmitted from infected plants to healthy turnip seedlings by the leafhopper Circulifer haematoceps under laboratory conditions (Razavinejad et al., 2013) (Kamali et al., 206).

 Support for preparation of the Online Report and Report Summaries has been provided by: